Skip to content

 Layer 2 enables multi-device tests for openwrt-tests (WiFi speed, golden-device pattern).

-The vlan_manager module in labgrid-switch-abstraction is the library base for a daemon.
+The library inside labgrid-switch-abstraction is the base for a daemon.
 If an HTTP API is needed (like PDUDaemon), add an HTTP server on top of set_port_vlan().
 Internal logic stays the same.

 8. Trade-offs